dblanchard13/j.require/README.md

 # j.require

-A require statement that always begins from the root of your directory.
+A require statement that takes a path beginning from the root of your directory.
 The root is defined as where your node_modules folder is.

 ****